 Rama has the honor of being the First Woman Industrial Photographer of India.
 She was privileged to be the first woman Founder Member, Treasurer, and Vice-Chairperson of the Advertising and Industrial Photographers Association of

 India -South.
 Rama moved to the USA in 1997.

-Rama Tiru has been a photographer for the last 30 years with expertise in commercial/industrial photography for many successful campaigns and companies in India.
-Her art photography evolved from her prowess in classic commercial photography and portraiture, and her technical expertise in Digital techniques.
-Her creative experimentation with a variety of lighting techniques and photography of specific installation themes has lead to breathtaking and unique visions of mundane objects.
+As a Commercial/Industrial photographer, Rama has captured many successful campaigns for companies in India.
+Her art photography evolved from her prowess in classic commercial photography and her technical expertise in Digital techniques.
+Her visits to various art museums around the world and early artistic pursuits definitely helped.
+Her creative experimentation with a variety of lighting techniques and photographing specific installation themes created by her have led to breathtaking and unique visions of mundane objects.

-Rama’s philosophy and thinking processes are expressed clearly through the simple and rhythmic lines in her art.
-Her signature art pieces are saturated photographic images, painterly in effect.
-Her digital techniques have been honed over the last 15 years, are used to transform her own photographic images with digital painting and sometimes hand painting to create stunning collages.
-The resulting photomurals have been displayed in a variety of corporate buildings and hotel lobbies.
+Rama’s philosophy and artistic processes are expressed clearly through the simple and rhythmic lines in her art.
+Her photo/digital /handpainted photo-murals have been displayed in a variety of corporate buildings and hotel lobbies in Bengaluru, India

 Rama has successfully published a photo documentary Coffee Table book-Austin East of I-35 with images and interviews of the people of East Austin.
-The book is an expression of East Austin community’s culture, which has a personality of its own that reflects the history through its residents’ life experiences.
-The diversity expressed through neighborhoods, homes, and eateries businesses and art together form the core of the community.
-The community is diverse yet cohesive and strong through the underlying thread of sharing the same living space and lifestyle.
-I recognize all this and hope the book will be published by end of October 2009.
+The book is an expression of the East Austin community’s culture, which has a personality of its own that reflects the history through its residents’ life experiences.